Al Dente Diva

 After that, place the lid on top and place it in the oven.

-Bake it for 30 minutes, careful remove it from the oven and give it a nice, big stir.
+Bake for 30 minutes, then carefully remove it from the oven and give it a nice, big stir.

 Then bake it again (with the lid on) for another thirty minutes.